WizMizTina/Data_Science-and-Machine_Learning/README.md

 # Data_Science-and-Machine_Learning
-source file and csv file to run a fake news detector in scikit learn
+python exercises for beginners and a dataset to start a beginner friendly machine learning project